 Listening is a “black box”

-Listening seems to be a “black box” – we know there’s something important inside, but we can’t see through the covering to detect what’s there…
+Listening seems to be a “black box” – we know there’s something important inside, but we can’t see through the encasing covering it to detect the inner workings …

 In the area of listening assessment, most tests of listening focus on “product”, that is, the comprehension of information, particularly in short conversations or short monologues .
 The conversation or talks are always followed by questions about main ideas, speaker attitude or stance, effectiveness of a transaction, facts and details, and inference about ideas or intentions that are not explicitly stated.
 These are good types of questions, and it is important to assess the process of getting to these results as well.